SueMottet/School_District_Analysis/README.md

 # School District Analysis Results

 ## School District Metrics
-* School District Metric 1
-* School District Metric 2
-* School District Metric 3
-* School District Metric 4
-* School District Metric 5
-* School District Metric 6
+* District Summary
-* School District Metric 7
+* School Summary
+* Top 5 5 performing schools, based on the overall passing rate
+* Bottom 5 performing schools, based on the overall passing rate
+* Average math score for each grade level from each school
+* Average reading score for each grad level from each school
+* Scores by school spending per student
+* Scores by school size
+* Score by school type

 ## School District Analysis changes - impact of replacing a school grade's math and reading scores with NaN
 1.